 Substance Abuse May Predate Brain Injury

 When Dr. Gabor Mate began investigating medical literature to prove that addictions develop following a traumatic brain injury (TBI) he made a startling discovery: the exact opposite is true.
 Brain injuries tend to develop in greater frequency among those who are already predisposed to the symptoms of addiction.
+If you or someone you know is struggling with addiction and seeking help, you might want to try this LA rehab, which has a reputation for providing effective treatment and support for individuals on the path to recovery.

 “Brain injuries happen mostly to young men and they tend to have a history of substance abuse.
 When you look at the literature you’ll find drug use tends to predate the injury,” said Dr. Mate.

 Some people who end up with traumatic brain injuries have pre-existing addictions.
 The implication is that preventative measures should be taken to help mitigate the risk of TBI for individuals predisposed to a greater risk of harm.
+The best detox program in tennessee can help get rid of the drug problem in case someone falls prey to substance abuse.

 “There’s a lot more we can do to prevent brain injuries by looking at the kids who are at risk because of family circumstances, learning disabilities, behavioral manifestations, emotional dysfunction.
 This can be intervened in a positive way if we had a preventive system in place,” Said Gabor Mate.